RetroDECK/ES-DE/THEMES-DEV.md

 </theme>
 ```

-### Element rendering order with zIndex
+### Element rendering order using zIndex

 You can change the order in which elements are rendered by setting their `zIndex` values.
-All elements have a default zIndex value so you only need to define it for the elements you wish to override.
-Elements will be rendered in order from smallest zIndex value to largest.
+All elements have a default value so you only need to define it for the ones you wish to explicitly change.
+Elements will be rendered in order from smallest to largest values.

 Below are the default zIndex values per element type: